docker/docs/content/desktop/use-desktop/resource-saver.md

 running for a period of time (defaults to 5 minutes).

-This way, Docker Desktop uses minimal system resources when it's idle, thereby allowing you to save battery life on your laptop and improve multi-tasking.
+This way, Docker Desktop uses minimal system resources when it's idle, thereby allowing you to save battery life on your laptop and improve your multi-tasking experience.

 Resource Saver is enabled by default but can be disabled via the Dashboard's Settings -> Resources -> Advanced menu.
 You can also configure the idle